ITHF table hockey: ITHF World ranking

 participating in any reported tournament are counted on the basis of: level of the tournament, number of players beaten and world ranking of players beaten.
-A winner of the World Championship gets always 1010 points and a winner of Europe Championship and North America Championship gets at least 610 points.
+A winner of the World Championship always gets 1010 points and a winner of Europe Championship or North America Championship gets at least 610 points.

 World ranking with a reduced coefficient calculated points to six years.
-In the world ranking is more than 10 000 players from more than 50 countries and six continents, organized through about 520 clubs.
+There are more than 8 000 players from more than 50 countries and five continents in the world ranking, organized through over 400 clubs.